b-irsigler/agora-assignment-irsigler/README.md

-# Stakeholder-Specific Agora Publication Retriever and Summarizer
+# Agora Publication Explorer

+## Parameters
-N = 2
+* N = 2
-embedding-model = text-embedding-3-small
+* embedding-model = text-embedding-3-small
-chat-model = gpt-4o
+* chat-model = gpt-4o

 ## tl;dr
-This simple app lets you query in natural language about Agora's N most influential publications.
-The top related publications can then be summarized specifically to the type of stakeholder the user has selected.
+This app is meant to make Agora's publications more accessible.
+It works in in a two-step manner.
+First, it lets you query in natural language about Agora's N most influential publications to retrieve related text parts.
+Then, the top related parts can be summarized specifically to the type of stakeholder the user has selected upfront.

+## For the reviewers
+The app is a single file by design.
+To run the app, checkout the repository and double click the index.html.
+This should open the app in the browser.
+The first screen will ask you for credentials.
+Use the ones you have send me via email.
+Now follow the guidance in the app.

 ## Workflow
 There are five screens appearing in this order: